north-road/slyr/docs/src/user_guide/tools.md

 |----------------|--------------|
 | **ESRI** .stylx | **OGC** .sld |

 Converts an ESRI stylx database to an OGC SLD file.
 Each symbol in the stylx database will be converted to an individual OGC SLD file.
-There advanced parameters included in this tool including the type of symbology (fill, line or marker) to extract and the ability to filter by name.
+The advanced parameters included in this tool include the type of symbology (fill, line or marker) to extract and the ability to filter by name.

 ![STYLX to OGC SLD](../images/stylx_sld_v3.png.png)